act-rules/act-rules.github.io/pages/design/rule-template.md

 | User profile | Requires <sight / hearing / fine motor control / HTML Knowledge / Accessibility knowledge / ...>
 | context      | yes | Optional
 | Interaction  | yes | Optional

-## Background

-- Links to Techniques for WCAG 2.0
-- Latest version: Techniques for WCAG 2.0 W3C Working Group Note 8 April 2014
-- Link to other methodologies, test specifications or tools
-- Links to test cases, test suites, unit tests, etc.
-- The WCAG 2.0 Techniques already contain examples and code snippets to illustrate which content passes or fails the test.
-Whenever possible auto-wcag refers to those.
-Another source for test cases is the W3C Before and After Demonstration.
-- Other references

 ## Outcome